Do you offer DKIM signing and support?

 The following common issues will prevent your messages from being signed (but not limited to):

-• If we enable DKIM signing on your account and then you DKIM sign the messages yourself before submitting them to us we will not resign them again, they will just pass though unmodified.
+• If we enable DKIM signing on your account and then you DKIM sign the messages yourself before submitting them to us we will not re-sign them again, they will just pass through unmodified.

-• If for any reason the DKIM key is removed from your domain names DNS after the initial setup your messages will continue to be signed but will fail DKIM verification, this may result in your messages being rejected or filtered to a spam folder.
+• If the DKIM public key is removed from your domain’s DNS after setup, your outgoing messages will still be signed but will fail DKIM verification on receipt.
+This mismatch can cause receiving mail systems to reject the message outright or deliver it to the spam or junk folder.

 If you have any questions please contact us.